ceramicnetwork/js-dag-jose/README.md

 It supports the new [multiformats](https://github.com/multiformats/js-multiformats) library in order to be compatible with both the current and future js-ipfs implementations.

+In addition to support for encoding and decoding dag-jose ipld format, this library also provides utility functions for creating and verifying JWS and in the future encrypting and decrypting JWE.

 ## Usage
 ```js